Hasan Abdullayev

 Hasan Abdullayev (also spelled as Hasan Mammadbaghir oghlu Abdullayev; Həsən Məmmədbağır oğlu Abdullayev; Гасан Мамедбагир оглы Абдуллаев; August 20, 1918 – September 1, 1993) was a leading Soviet and Azerbaijani physicist, scientist and public official, who served as President of the National Academy of Sciences of the Azerbaijan SSR.
 He was a Doctor of Sciences in physics and mathematics, Professor of physics and mathematics, Director of the Institute of Mathematics and Physics of the National Academy of Sciences of the Azerbaijan SSR, full Academician of the National Academy of Sciences of the Azerbaijan SSR, corresponding member of the Soviet Academy of Sciences and Russian Academy of Sciences, and in 1970-1983 was the longest-serving President of the National Academy of Sciences of the Azerbaijan SSR.
 He was also an elected member of the Azerbaijan SSR Parliament, and the elected member of the 8th, 9th and 10th convocations of the Supreme Soviet of the Soviet Union.
-Academician Abdullayev was one of the founders of the Soviet semiconductors physics and a leading scientist in new technologies.
+Academician Abdullayev was one of the founders of Soviet semiconductors physics and a leading scientist in new technologies.
 He made an outstanding contribution to the development of electronics, astrophysics, aeronautics, medicine, biophysics and defense industries.
-Academician Abdullayev was the author of 585 Soviet and foreign patents, including 171 secret and 65 top secret patents, author of 28 scientific books (monographs), over 800 journal and encyclopedia articles in English, Russian and Azerbaijani languages.
+Academician Abdullayev was the author of 585 Soviet and foreign patents, including 171 secret and 65 top secret patents, and the author of 28 scientific books (monographs), and over 800 journal and encyclopedia articles in English, Russian and Azerbaijani languages.

 Biography

 Hasan Abdullayev was born on August 20, 1918, in Yayji, Nakhchivan during the time of the Azerbaijan Democratic Republic.
 He died on September 1, 1993, in Baku, and was buried at the Alley of Honor.

 Hasan Abdullayev's name was memorialized by naming the Institute of Physics of the Azerbaijan Academy of Sciences, which he led and expanded into a world-class scientific research institute in 1957–1993, after him, as well as naming a street in downtown Baku, installing a plaque on the apartment complex he lived in, and naming a primary school in Nakhchivan.
-Additionally, several scholarships named after him have been awarded to undergraduate, graduate and post-graduate science students in Azerbaijan from 2003.
+Additionally, several scholarships named after him have been awarded to undergraduate, graduate and post-graduate science students in Azerbaijan since 2003.
 Every five years conferences dedicated to his scientific heritage have been held in Baku, such as in 2013, 2007, and 2003.